SongXin1015/Translation-Work/Template.md

 # Translation authorization

-Hello, I am a developer from China, I am very interested in your plugin / mod [name].so I helped you translate this project into Chinese.
+Hello, I am a developer from China, I am very interested in your plugin / mod [name].
+So I helped you translate this project into Chinese.
 I hope you won't be angry about this :-D